 Some of my favorite Randi Matushevitz portraits are odes.
-This Alice Neel one above especially.
+Alice Neel, another American painter, above especially.
 It’s a fitting portrayal.
 That’s because much of Neel’s modern notoriety lies in unflattering self-portraits.
 Her sitting nude with big belly and paintbrush retains unforgettable charm.
 This Matushevitz ode captures that spirit.

 Randi Matushevitz does more than Ugly Portraits.
 Her work spans many spaces.
 For instance, the piece above (cropped for website purposes) called Head Spin.
 There’s a similar feeling thanks to the orderly backdrop and expressive face.
 But this one confronts the viewer.
 It’s not only a catchy title, there’s meat in this piece.
 The bubbly background highlights tension even though only one figure appears.

 In fact, this Randi Matushevitz work feels populated with conflict.
 The figure’s face conveys a teenage shrug of expression.
 But everything around them screams otherwise.
 The numb, emotionless mask means little given the surroundings.
 From rubbed-out profanity to the colorful newspaper in their hand, feelings are lit.
 This crop shows only the center of the piece.
 But it showcases my favorite part – those knobby knees.
 The kid sits so nonchalant.
 They don’t seem to care.
 It’s all in the knees and disappearing hand.
 The eyes look right through us, a crystal meth blue.